frostcall/frostcall/Pragmatic Programmer Notes.md

 Topics    -   Thoughts
 1)  Work on yourself.
 Make yourself better.
 2)  Own your mistakes.
-3)  Keep your code tiddy.
+3)  Keep your code tidy.
 4)  Help others.
 5)  Know when to be 'done' with your programs.
 Not everything has to be perfect.
 6)  Keep learning new skills.